National Weather Service Forecast for: Waynesville, NC

 Night

-Clear, with a low around 33.
-West southwest wind around 5 mph.
+Partly cloudy, with a low around 57.
+South southwest wind 3 to 7 mph.

 Friday